aarroz/wwgame/README.md

 - Make the character motion flexible
 - Make level building with assets easier
 - Work on techniques to make physics more flexible
-- Realistic Shaders (might be possible with Godot 3.0 coming later)